gitleaks/gitleaks/README.md

 Application Options:
   -r, --repo=           Repo url to audit
+      --github-token=   Github personal access token
       --github-user=    Github user to audit
       --github-org=     Github organization to audit
       --github-url=     GitHub API Base URL, use for GitHub Enterprise.
 Example: https://github.example.com/api/v3/ (default: https://api.github.com/)
       --github-pr=      Github PR url to audit.
 This does not clone the repo.
-GITHUB_TOKEN must be set --gitlab-user=    GitLab user ID to audit
+GITHUB_TOKEN must be set or passed as argument --gitlab-user=    GitLab user ID to audit
       --gitlab-org=     GitLab group ID to audit
       --commit-stop=    sha of commit to stop at